Locations:

 Several factors and conditions can cause hyperprolactinemia, including:

-Sometimes, no cause of hyperprolactinemia can be found.
-This is known as idiopathic hyperprolactinemia.
+Sometimes, healthcare providers can’t find the cause.
+They call this idiopathic hyperprolactinemia.
 It usually goes away without treatment after several months.

 Prolactinomas

 A prolactinoma is the most common cause of hyperprolactinemia.
-A prolactinoma is a benign (noncancerous) tumor that forms in your pituitary gland and causes excess production of prolactin.
+A prolactinoma is a benign (noncancerous) tumor (adenoma).
+It forms in your pituitary gland.
+It causes excess production of prolactin.

 Medications

-The brain chemical dopamine helps suppress the production of prolactin in your body.
-Any medication that affects the production or use of dopamine in your body can make your prolactin levels rise.
+The brain chemical dopamine helps suppress (stop) prolactin production.
+Any medication that affects dopamine production can make your prolactin levels rise.

-If you have high prolactin levels due to a medication, your levels will usually return to normal three to four days after you stop taking the medication.
-Never stop taking a prescribed medication unless your healthcare provider has told you to do so.
+Your prolactin levels will usually return to normal three to four days after you stop taking the medication.
+Never stop taking a prescribed medication unless your healthcare provider tells you to.

 Health conditions

-Health conditions other than a prolactinoma that may increase prolactin levels in your blood include:
+Health conditions other than a prolactinoma that may cause hyperprolactinemia include:

 Diagnosis and Tests